Large rock martin: Subspecies

 There are several subspecies differing in plumage shade or size, although the differences are clinal, and races interbreed where their ranges meet.
 The small, pale former subspecies (obsoleta, peroplasta, perpallida, presaharica, spatzi, arabica and buchanani) found in the mountains of North Africa, the Arabian peninsula and southwest Asia are now normally split as a separate species, the pale crag martin, following German ornithologist Jean Cabanis, who first formally described these birds, but the changes in size and colour are continuous, and the forms often intergrade where they meet, so the evidence for separate species is not strong.
-The southern forms of the rock martin can weigh more than twice as much as the smallest northern subspecies of pale crag martin.
+The large rock martin can weigh more than twice as much as the smallest northern subspecies of pale crag martin.
 The average weight for P. f. fusciventris is 22.4 g against 10 g for P. o. obsoleta.
 The robust, large-billed southernmost forms (P. f. fuligula, P. f. pretoriae, and P. f. anderssoni) are sufficiently different from dark, fine-billed P. f. fusciventris that the latter could also be regarded as a potentially different species.
 However, Rhodesian ornithologist Michael Irwin collected specimens from southern Zimbabwe (then Rhodesia) which were dark above like P. f. fusciventris and rich reddish below like P. f. fuligula.
 This led him to suggest that the two groups had previously been isolated, but were probably hybridising following secondary contact.

 Description

-The rock martin of the nominate subspecies P. f. fuligula is 12–15 cm long, with earth-brown upperparts and a short square tail that has small white patches near the tips of all but the central and outermost pairs of feathers.
+The large rock martin of the nominate subspecies P. f. fuligula is 12–15 cm long, with earth-brown upperparts and a short square tail that has small white patches near the tips of all but the central and outermost pairs of feathers.
 It has a cinnamon chin, throat, upper breast and underwing coverts, with the rest of the underparts being a similar brown to the upperparts.
 The eyes are brown, the small bill is mainly black, and the legs are brownish-pink.
 The sexes are similar in appearance, but juveniles have pale edges to the upperparts and flight feathers.
 The other subspecies differ from the nominate form as detailed above.

-The rock martin's flight is slow, with rapid wing beats interspersed with flat-winged glides, and it is more acrobatic than the larger Eurasian crag martin.
+The large rock martin's flight is slow, with rapid wing beats interspersed with flat-winged glides, and it is more acrobatic than the larger Eurasian crag martin.
 It is a quiet bird; the song is a muffled twitter, and other calls include a 'trrt' resembling the call of the common house martin, a nasal 'vick', and a high-pitched 'twee' contact call.

-The rock martin is much drabber than most African swallows, and confusion is unlikely except with other crag martins or with sand martins of the genus Riparia.
+The large rock martin is much drabber than most African swallows, and confusion is unlikely except with other crag martins or with sand martins of the genus Riparia.
 The pale crag martin is smaller, paler and greyer than its southern relative.
-Although only slightly larger than the sand martin and brown-throated sand martin, the rock martin is more robust, has white tail spots, and lacks a breast band.
+Although only slightly larger than the sand martin and brown-throated sand martin, the large rock martin is more robust, has white tail spots, and lacks a breast band.
 It is paler on the throat, breast and underwings than the all-dark form of the brown-throated sand martin.